Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 The lute, though old and covered in dust, has survived the passage of time.
 It is a magic instrument ofthe bards called a Doss lute.

 K37.
 STUDY
+_____

-A blazing hearth fire fills this room with rolling waves

-of red and amber light.
+"A blazing hearth fire fills this room with rolling waves of red and amber light.
 The walls are lined with ancient books and tomes, their leather covers well oiled and preserved through careful use.
 All is in order here.
 The stone floor is concealed beneath a thick, luxurious rug.

-In the center of the room is a large, low table, waxed
-and polished to a mirrored finish.
+In the center of the room is a large, low table, waxed and polished to a mirrored finish.
 Even the poker in its stand next to the blazing fireplace is polished.
 Large, overstuffed divans and couches are arranged about the room.
 Two chairs of burgundy-colored wood with padded leather seats and back cushions face the hearth.
 A huge painting hangs over the mantelpiece in a heavy, gilded frame.
 The rolling firelight illuminates the carefully ren­ dered portrait.
-It is an exact likeness of lreena Kolyana.
+It is an exact likeness of lreena Kolyana."
+_____
 This chamber has several exits, including a large set of double doors in the west wall, a door at each end of the north wall, and a door to the south.

 The painting above the fireplace depicts [[Tatyana]],